 OHBA is a research facility providing state-of-the-art techniques for measuring and stimulating activity in the living human brain.
 Groups at OHBA investigate brain function in healthy volunteers, and in individuals affected by psychiatric and neurological conditions.
+We are currently doing a major upgrade, and under construction until Spring 2016.

 Imagining a brighter future: The effect of positive imagery training on mood, prospective mental imagery and emotional bias in older adults.